Christianity in the 19th century: Jesuits

 Only in the 19th century, after the breakdown of most Spanish and Portuguese colonies, was the Vatican able to take charge of Catholic missionary activities through its Propaganda Fide organization.

 During this period, the Church faced colonial abuses from the Portuguese and Spanish governments.
 In South America, the Jesuits protected native peoples from enslavement by establishing semi-independent settlements called reductions.
 Pope Gregory XVI, challenging Spanish and Portuguese sovereignty, appointed his own candidates as bishops in the colonies, condemned slavery and the slave trade in 1839 (papal bull In supremo apostolatus), and approved the ordination of native clergy in spite of government racism.

 Africa

 By the close of the 19th century, new technologies and superior weaponry had allowed European powers to gain control of most of the African interior.
 The new rulers introduced a cash economy which required African people to become literate and so created a great demand for schools.
 At the time, the only possibility open to Africans for a western education was through Christian missionaries.
 Catholic missionaries followed colonial governments into Africa and built schools, monasteries, and churches.

+Australasia and Oceania

+The influx of Irish into Australia, first convicts and then poor free settlers, led to about a quarter of the Australian white population being Catholic.
+Irish priests, brothers and nuns led a strong church based on Irish models of piety.
+The Australian Catholic Church ended the century in a phase of rapid expansion led by Cardinal Moran.

+In New Zealand and many of the Pacific Islands, the French Marist Fathers established many successful missions.